A little history on how the drip Coffee With Filters came about. In 1908, Germany, Melitta Bentz was thinking of a better way to make a cup of coffee.

 Also the papers need to be strong enough so they will not tear.

-If you have ever used a French Press for your coffee, you will often notice there is sediment left on the bottom of your cup, and the metal filters do much the same leaving you with a rich flavored coffee, and a bit of sediment.
+If you have ever used a French Press for your coffee, you will often notice there is sediment left on the bottom of your cup, and the metal filters do much the same leaving you with a rich flavoured coffee, and a bit of sediment.

 The metal filters need to be removed and most of the grinds taken out, and given a good rinsing before using again.

-The paper filters are able to stop the micro fine coffee particles, and some of the oils too.
+The paper coffee filters are able to stop the micro fine coffee particles, and some of the oils too.

 So coffee put through a paper filter is often more sweet with a fruity taste.

 For cleaning, well paper filters are easier, just remove and dispose, as most are biodegradable, as well as the coffee grounds which are high in nutrients like nitrogen, and potassium which will be good for the garden plants.

 Which is Better, Metal or the Paper Coffee Filters